-The first partition we make is Frontend/Backend, or Behaviour/Domain, or yet what the system does versus what the system is.
+The first partition we make is Frontend/Backend, or in other words Behaviour/Domain, or yet in other words what the system does versus what the system is.
 In practice, we can see this for example when we have a client/server architecture.

 Focus on the essence of the system form (what the system is) without being unduly influenced by the functionality that the system provides (what the system does).

 Another way of partitioning the code is by its change rate, which is in line with one of Robert C. Martin packaging principles, The Common Closure Principle: Classes that change together, belong together.

 Separate the components of your architecture according to their differing rates of change.